oriel-hub/api/docs/searching.rst

 Example Searches
 ----------------

-To find all entries that mention UNDP you could use:
+To find all entries that mention UNDP you would use:

    ``/openapi/assets/search/short?q=undp``

+To find all entries that mention UNDP, with a keyword of gender you would use:

+   ``/openapi/assets/search/short?q=undp&keyword=gender``

+To find all documents that refer to both Angola *and* South Africa, and that have a theme or either gender or climate change, you would use:

+   ``/openapi/documents/search/full?country=angola%26South%20Africa&theme=gender|climate%20change``

 To find all documents that mention UNDP, with an author named "Lopez" you could
 use:

    ``/openapi/documents/search/short?q=undp&author=lopez``

+*Note:* the author field is not implemented yet.

 Latest 10 documents on Climate Change

    ``/openapi/documents/search/?q=Climate%20Change&sortDesc=publishDate``

+*Note:* the sortDesc (and sortAsc) fields have not been implemented yet.

 All organisations relating to Peru